kstern31/kstern31.github.io/_posts/2018-1-29-CollegeCosts.md

 df.avgClassSize.replace(0, np.nan, inplace = True)
 ```

-The rest of my data exploration and cleaning can be found on my [github] (https://github.com/kstern31/Whats-Driving-College-Costs-Higher/tree/master/dataExploration).
+The rest of my data exploration and cleaning can be found on my [github](https://github.com/kstern31/Whats-Driving-College-Costs-Higher/tree/master/dataExploration).

 Thanks for reading part 1!
 The next part of the process will be about the data analysis and will be up soon.